 Have you ever dyed Easter eggs using brown eggs?
 When I first tried it I decided I was never going back to using white eggs.
-The rich, jewel toned colors turn out amazing. (*tip* for brown eggs we like to leave them in the dye a little extra long to achieve the deep color)
+The rich, jewel tones turn out amazing. (*tip* for brown eggs we like to leave them in the dye a little extra long to achieve the deep color)

 We decorated ours today using a few tried and true methods that create great designs and colors.

 - The first one is just plain ‘ol crayon.
 It creates a resist when the egg is added to the dye and the colors pop nicely.
 My sisters and I grew up decorating our eggs with crayon and we would compete to make the best designed “prize” egg…I’m the youngest so it was usually one of my older sisters who would win!

-Just lay the egg on a plate and drizzle the glue all around in different directions on one side (try not to use too much or let it pool in one area).
+Just lay the egg on a plate or tray and drizzle the glue all around in different directions on one side (try not to use too much or let it pool in one area).
 Let that side dry for a few minutes (it will still be tacky) and then flip it over and do the same to the other side.